Georgia hammers Michigan, earns CFP title game rematch with Alabama

 The second half did occur, technically.

-The start had “set the tone for the game,” sixth-year Georgia coach Kirby Smart said, acknowledging his team “got a little flat” in the second half, which surely every viewer forgave.
+The start had “set the tone for the game,” sixth-year Georgia Coach Kirby Smart said, acknowledging his team “got a little flat” in the second half, which surely every viewer forgave.

 Same old will play same old for the national championship in Indianapolis on Jan.
 10, so it’s helpful that the same-olds will brim with glittering, hard-won talent.
 Georgia (13-1) will play Alabama (13-1), just as they played four years ago in Atlanta (won by Alabama), just as they played on Dec.
 4 in Atlanta for the SEC championship (won by Alabama).